cdmuir/website/content/post/2020-03-29-biol470-march30-april03-schedule.md

   - Links above, PDF copies are available on Laulima under Resources/primary-literature

-* *Watch* pre-recorded lectures on the From Genes to Traits: Evolution of Genetic Networks and Development (link posted Friday morning)
+* *Watch* pre-recorded lectures on the From Genes to Traits: Evolution of Genetic Networks and Development

+  - Sorry, I didn't finish this until Friday evening, but it is now posted [here](https://drive.google.com/open?id=1OdQj1KLiESVtx6EqoXtpqDGxNxkdcX2L)